lyssieth/Opportunity/Races/Material Plane/Elves/README.md

 ### Physical

-Much more agile and dextrous compared to humans, but weaker in terms of strength and durability.
+Much more agile and dexterous compared to humans, but weaker in terms of strength and durability.

 ### Magical